dsa-ou/algoesup/src/docs/getting-started.md

 For guidance on writing algorithmic essays, see our [writing](writing.md) and [coding](coding.ipynb) guides.

+!!! info
+    If an error occurs in a cell, click on the **Show error details** box in the bottom right corner of the cell to show the full stack trace.

 ## Share the essay

 When you are ready to share the essay with others, do the following.